volta-cli/website/subdomains/docs/_advanced/installers.md

 ### Custom Volta Home (Optional)

 If you wish to use a different directory for the Volta data than the default `VOLTA_HOME` listed in the previous section, you need to set the environment variable `VOLTA_HOME` to that directory.
 If that is set, then `volta setup` will still work correctly for a custom data directory.

-## Github CI

-Volta distrubites a custom [Github action](https://github.com/volta-cli/action) that will automatically download Volta, cache it, and download the pinned versions of your tools in the project's `package.json`.